rahul-cyborg/hackerearth/README.md

     }
     ```

-    (2) In case of templates directory not found or permissions issues
+    (2) In case of public directory not found or permissions issues
     ```json
     {
     "status":500,